BIO

 philosophy or belief that validated his years of university teaching.

-Kuhn works on cotton canvas or wooden panels using acrylic mediums as paint.
+Kuhn worked on cotton canvas or wooden panels using acrylic mediums as paint.
 His abstract paintings are

-explorations to discover the visual possibilities of painting by means of images and forms that he conjures.
+explorations to discover the visual possibilities of painting by means of images and forms that he conjured.

-His approach is rigorous utilizing the fundamentals of composition and design.
-His goal is to create art that
+His approach was rigorous, utilizing the fundamentals of composition and design.
+His goal was to create art

-pleases; art that provides psychological and physical sensory experiences.
-Use of large size format allows
+that pleases; art that provides psychological and physical sensory experiences.
+Use of large size format

-the viewer to physically engage with the painting in a more direct way.
-Large paintings limit one’s visual
+allows the viewer to physically engage with the painting in a more direct way.
+Large paintings limit one’s

-field.
-In creating a space that is visually closed, Kuhn seeks to enhance the viewer’s engagement, making it
+visual field.
+In creating a space that is visually closed Kuhn seeked to enhance the viewer’s engagement,

-a more compelling experience.
+making it a more compelling experience.
 His non-objective paintings often involve optical effects.
-His purpose is the
+His

-elimination of the focal point found in traditional compositions.
-He achieves this by creating overall patterns
+purpose was the delimination of the focal point found in traditional compositions.
+He achieved this by

-and saturated complementary colors which when juxtaposed cause an optical effect.
+creating overall patterns and saturated complementary colors which when juxtaposed cause an optical

-Very different stylistic exploration is pursued in his paintings done in a range of smaller sizes presenting a
+Very different stylistic exploration was pursued in his paintings done in a range of smaller sizes presenting a

 number of distinctive free form, non representational curvilinear organic shapes, at times bordering on

 pattern painting, executed in a controlled way.
-He paints because he is intrigued by the need to discover
+He painted because he was intrigued by the need to

-what forms or images will emerge from his subconscious and the mystery of the process entailed.
+discover what forms or images will emerge from his subconscious and the mystery the process entailed.

-Kuhn’s sculptural intention is to create 3-dimensional form that offers multiple meaning, and ambiguity.
-His
+Kuhn’s sculptural intentions were to create 3-dimensional form that offers multiple meaning, and ambiguity.

-sculptural objects are primarily minimalist; influences from human anatomy and from the binary organization
+His sculptural objects are primarily minimalist; influences from human anatomy and from the binary

-he finds in the physical world.
-Kuhn’s sculpture is curvilinear, monochromatic and abstract; a contrast to his
+organization he found in the physical world.
+Kuhn’s sculpture is curvilinear, monochromatic and abstract; a

-rectilinear form-making as an architect.
+contrast to his rectilinear form-making as an architect.
 In his sculpture he works exclusively in wood.
-Surfaces are either left
+Surfaces

 Kuhn’s drive to paint and make sculpture is emphasized in his original statement: “My intent is to create art